BigaSpinosaLab/PAPER_CRISPRa_screening_HSC_from_mESCs/README.md

 Raw FASTQ files and CellRanger output are available through GEO.
 Additionally, an RDS file including a Seurat object is also available in the same accession number.
 This RDS file includes up to Script 6 execution.

+NOTE: Corresponding HTML reports generated from scripts 1, 2, 4 and 5 are also available in a subfolder.

 ### scRNAseq 10x Bone Marrow